ds-modules/espm-c167/README.md

 # espm-c167

-ESPM C167 or PBHLTH C160 is a class on Environmental Health and Development.
-We are creating a module for this course to be deployed Spring 2021 with Professor Rachel A. Morello-Frosch.
+Module for Environmental Health and Development (ESPM C167 or PBHLTH C160) in Spring 2021 with Professor Rachel A. Morello-Frosch.
+(Note: For Spring 2021, Lab 2 is the only and correct lab!)

 #### Full Directory